jmustafaQA/CSE-Amplitude-Event-Validation/README.md

 This project verifies that high-value analytics events are actually emitted from the browser, delivered to Amplitude over the network, and include the expected CMS and routing metadata in a real QA environment.

-This is end-to-end analytics contract validation, not unit testing.
+This is end-to-end analytics contract validation.

 ---

-## Why Cypress (and not Jest)
+## Why Cypress Is Used

-The existing analytics Jest tests validate enrichment logic in isolation.
+Cypress is used because analytics behavior depends on real browser conditions.

-This framework complements that by validating real browser behavior:
+This framework requires:

-- Confirms events fire in a real browser session
+- A real browser session
+- Consent gating via OneTrust
+- SDK initialization timing
+- Page lifecycle events (load, navigation, interaction)
+- Network-level verification of what is sent to Amplitude

+Cypress allows us to:
-- Verifies OneTrust consent gating
+- Control consent state before page load
-- Captures outbound Amplitude network traffic (fetch / sendBeacon)
+- Capture outbound network traffic (fetch and sendBeacon)
-- Validates events after SDK initialization and page lifecycle
+- Validate events after the SDK initializes
-- Catches regressions that unit tests cannot (timing, routing, consent, SDK behavior)

-In short:

-- Jest → Is the analytics code correct?
-- Cypress → Does the event actually fire and leave the browser?

-Both are required for confidence.
+- Assert behavior that only occurs in a real browser

+This ensures analytics events are validated in production-like conditions, not simulated environments.

 ---